Actor Bill Paxton died on Saturday. He was 61.

 "It is with heavy hearts we share the news that Bill Paxton has passed away due to complications from surgery," a representative for the family told NBC News.
 "A loving husband and father, Bill began his career in Hollywood working on films in the art department and went on to have an illustrious career spanning four decades as a beloved and prolific actor and filmmaker."

 Paxton first got a start in the 1970s playing minor roles, but he won over audiences in the following two decades.
-The journeyman actor had notable roles in "The Terminator," "Weird Science" and "Aliens" in the 1980s, and he grew to have a larger profile in the 1990s in films such as "Tombstone," "Apollo 13," "Twister" and "Titanic."
+The journeyman actor played notable characters in "The Terminator," "Weird Science" and "Aliens" in the 1980s, and he grew to have a larger profile in the 1990s in films such as "Tombstone," "Apollo 13," "Twister" and "Titanic."

 Paxton also had an illustrious career on television.
-He had a leading role in the popular HBO series "Big Love," and was nominated for an Emmy for his starring role on the History Channel miniseries "Hatfields & McCoys."
+He led the cast of the popular HBO series "Big Love," and was nominated for an Emmy for his starring role on the History Channel miniseries "Hatfields & McCoys."

 In a February interview on NBC's "Last Call with Carson Daly," Paxton looked back on his career and called himself a "working actor."